 My younger brother is an Osteopath (a cross between Allopathy and Chiropractic).
 Osteopaths account for the majority of physicians in some parts of my home state of Iowa.

 Allopathy is unique among the Healing Arts in that it is not based around any particular theory of disease.
 Rather, Allopathy scavenges the best of all other forms of the healing arts for models and treatments that are truly effective in treating illnesses.
 Allopathy then studies and reﬁnes any promising treatments and eventually incorporates them into clinical practice.

 Non-Allopathic forms of medicine start with a theory of disease and then try to ﬁt treatments into that particular model.
 Allopathy looks ﬁrst at the disease process and then deﬁnes a theory of treatment.

 Allopathy, therefore, uses the best of all of the Healing Arts and discards the approaches that don’t work.
 Examples include:

 Taxol.
 One of the most important drugs used to treat breast and ovarian cancer comes from the bark of the Paciﬁc Ewe tree.
 Taxol is actually a reﬁned “natural” product.
 In fact, many of the drugs used to ﬁght cancers and other illnesses started as natural or herbal products.

 TNS Units.
 Transcutaneous Neural Stimulator Units are used to treat chronic musculoskeletal pain.
 This is actually a reﬁned type of Acupuncture.

 Vaccines.
-All vaccines for viral and bacterial illnesses consist of dilute dead or live-attenuated forms of the disease-carrying organism.
+Many vaccines for viral and bacterial illnesses consist of dilute dead or live-attenuated forms of the disease-carrying organism.
 Homeopathic practitioners would be proud of us!

 Physical Therapy.
 The comparison to Chiropractic is obvious.
 (Top of Page)